Medicare Advantage vs. Medicare Supplement Insurance Plans

 How Medicare Advantage works

-Choosing a Medicare Advantage plan means you’re enrolling in a plan delivered by a private insurance company instead of the federal government’s Original Medicare program.
-The companies are contracted by Medicare to deliver these plans and must meet guidelines established by the government.
+When you choose a Medicare Advantage (MA) plan,you’re enrolling in a plan delivered by a private insurance company to receive your Medicare benefits as an alternative to the federal government’s Original Medicare program.
+The MA insurance companies are contracted by Medicare to deliver these plans that must meet guidelines established by the government.
+You must be enrolled in Medicare Parts A and B to join a Medicare Advantage Plan

-As part of the contract, all Medicare Advantage plans must cover the same Part A and B benefits as Original Medicare.
+All Medicare Advantage Plans must cover the same Part A and B benefits as Original Medicare.

 - Prescription drugs